Dipole Subtraction vs. Phase Space Slicing in NLO NRQCD Heavy-Quarkonium Production Calculations: Dipole subtraction implementation

 The idea of the subtraction formalism is that the term in the first square bracket of Eq.~(\ref{eq:dipolesubwithcuts}) is devoid of singularities and can, therefore, be integrated over numerically in four dimensions.
 On the other hand, the various $V$ terms in Eq.~(\ref{eq:dipolesmoredetailed}) are defined only in terms of those kinematic variables that we use to parametrize $d\mathrm{PS}_\mathrm{dipole}$, and are sufficiently simple to be integrated analytically over $d\mathrm{PS}_\mathrm{dipole}$.
 The resulting poles in $\epsilon$ then render the second square bracket in Eq.~(\ref{eq:dipolesmoredetailed}) finite and ready for numerical integration over $d\mathrm{PS}_2$ and $dx$.

 In practice, we need to produce predictions involving experimental cuts on the transverse momentum $p_T$ and the rapidity $y$ of the heavy quarkonium, see for example the low-$p_T$ cut in Eq.~(\ref{eq:dipolesubwithcuts}).
 The implementation of these phase space cuts is, however, unproblematic, too, since, in the first square bracket of Eq.~(\ref{eq:dipolesubwithcuts}), $p_T$ and $\tilde{p}_T$ coincide in the singular limits and, in the second square bracket, the $\theta$ function stands outside the analytic $d\mathrm{PS}_\mathrm{dipole}$ integration.
+Similarly, $y$ and $\tilde{y}$ coincide in the singular limits, too.

 Table~\ref{tab:DipoleOverview} indicates where one can find the analytic expressions for the various $V$ terms, their counterparts upon integration over the respective phase space $d\mathrm{PS}_\mathrm{dipole}$, and their respective momentum mappings.
 As for the $V$ terms of the Catani-Seymour~\cite{Catani:1996vz} and Phaf-Weinzierl~\cite{Phaf:2001gc} papers, $V^{\mathrm{ini,}S_1}_{ij,k}$ equals $V^{ij}_k$ or $V^{ij,k}$ and $V^{\mathrm{fin,}S_1}_{ij,k}$ equals $V_{ij,k}$ or $V_{ij}^k$ in their notations.
 Indices $s$ and $s^\prime$ or $\mu$ and $\nu$ within $V_{ij,k}$ are to be contracted with the open polarization indices of particle $(ij)$ in the corresponding Born amplitude.
 Figure~\ref{fig:listofdipoles} summarizes all dipole terms according to their corresponding singular limits in a graphical form.